Germany vs Spain Nations League preview: where to watch, team news

 Midfielders: Fabián Ruiz (Nápoles), Thiago Alcántara (Bayern), Sergio Busquets (Barcelona), Rodri (Man.
 City), Mikel Merino (Real Sociedad), Dani Olmo (Leipzig), Óscar Rodríguez (Real Madrid)

-Forwards: Rodrigo (Leeds), Mikel Oyarzábal (Real Sociedad), Adama Traoré (Wolves), Marco Asensio (Real Madrid), Ansu Fati (Barcelona), Ferran Torres (Man.
+Forwards: Rodrigo (Leeds), Gerard Moreno (Villarreal), Adama Traoré (Wolves), Marco Asensio (Real Madrid), Ansu Fati (Barcelona), Ferran Torres (Man.
 City)

 Previous meetings